Kristina01111000/Drws_site/README.md

-Make pay courses live: $20 self renewal, $35 for learning program Add text about buying the course vs joining the site to the homepage the 4 element personhood score to your personal “4 element balance score” (only on homepage for now) is this a final change in the title? notions motions and potions page: make them have different pages Make spiritual you page, use lorem ipsum until he gets me text, link to oracle cards on it For header add bullet points in front of the header menu • Try to get the second line of header menu things pushed in a little bit Add a join here link under getting started https://growingholistically.com/membership-account/membership-levels/ Rework the benefits page https://growingholistically.com/benefits-of-the-4-element-self-renewal-system/ add it to the end of the getting started page there will be an about growing holistically page at some point Make the https://growingholistically.com/about-dr-w/ page look better Membership levels
+Make pay courses live: $20 self renewal, $35 for learning program Add text about buying the course vs joining the site to the homepage the 4 element personhood score to your personal “4 element balance score” (only on homepage for now) is this a final change in the title?

+Add a join here link under getting started https://growingholistically.com/membership-account/membership-levels/

+Membership levels
 He wants one membership level, where his patients have the code, everyone else has to pay for it https://growingholistically.com/membership-account/membership-checkout/?pmpro_level=3 add reminder to patients about the code here